Help us keep our kids in Yolo County by becoming a Resource Family for local Yolo County Foster Youth

 Who can become a resource parent?

-- You can be of any race, ethnicity, religion, sexual orientation, or culture.
+- Be any race, ethnicity, religion, sexual orientation, or culture

 How many children can I have in my home?